North Sikkim: A piece of heaven

 Sikkim, the jewel of North East, is a small state yet has so much to offer.
 Explore more about North Sikkim with the best itinerary right here.

-Things you need to know planning North Sikkim trip
+Things you need to know when planning your North Sikkim trip

--A non resident of the state cannot travel to the northern part of Sikkim.
+• A non-resident of the state cannot travel to the northern part of Sikkim independently.
 To enter the borders of North Sikkim, you need a permit, which would be obtained by your travel agent or driver.

--In case you are a biker, you have to arrange for your permits through an authorized travel agency.
+• In case you are a biker, you must arrange for your permits through an authorized travel agency.

--Carrying plastic water bottles in North Sikkim is not allowed.
-Hence carry your own sipper or water bottles.
+• Carrying plastic water bottles in North Sikkim is not allowed.
+Hence get your own sipper or water bottles.
 A surprise check may lead to a penalty of Rs.
 5000.

--In case you are travelling as a group/couple, the package cost would range from 19-25k for 3days 2 nights (May vary depending on the number of days and season).
+• If you are traveling as a group/couple, the package cost would range from 19-25k for 3 days and 2 nights (May vary depending on the number of days and season).

--Travelling solo booking a full car to yourself would be a costly affair.
+• Traveling solo and booking a full car for yourself would be a costly affair.
 (Might cost 20-25k)

 Places usually included in North Sikkim itinerary-